Georgy-Khachatryan/MeshDecimationTools/README.md

 Assuming that you already have a working meshlet based geometry rendering pipeline in your engine, adding a basic support for continuous level of detail requires you to:
 - Use the vertex, index, and meshlet triangle buffers from `MdtMeshDecimationResult` to build your runtime mesh representation.
 Note that vertex buffer might contain new vertices.
 For more details refer to [`MeshDecimationTools.h`](MeshDecimationTools.h).
 - Store current and coarser level of detail error metrics per meshlet.
-- Evaluate error metrics and perform level of detail culling in your meshlet culling shader.
-Example shader code for evaluation of error metric can be found in [`MeshDecimationToolsErrorMetric.hlsl`](MeshDecimationToolsErrorMetric.hlsl).
+- Evaluate error metrics and perform level of detail culling in your meshlet culling shader. [`MeshDecimationToolsErrorMetric.hlsl`](MeshDecimationToolsErrorMetric.hlsl) contains an example shader code for error metric evaluation.

 A more advanced implementation might store and evaluate `coarser_level_error_metric` per meshlet group or hierarchically to reduce the number meshlets considered but rejected during culling.